zanaca/docker-dns/README.md

 On Windows you don't have to install Docker inside WSL2 linux, you should work with Docker for windows and enable WSL2 integration.

-#### \* Windows reminder
+#### \* _Windows caveat_

-At that stage you will be accessing hostnames only inside WSL environment.
-You will resolve http://nginx.docker when you are **in WSL** using curl for example **but not** from your Edge browser window.
-A solution is being designed.
+For Windows a socks5 proxy (using ssh to container ns0) will be used to handle the address from host machine to docker network.
+Only addresses from `172.16.0.0` to `172.31.255.255` will be redirect to proxy.
+You will not be able to run a different proxy while using `docker-dns`.
+The socks5 proxy address is `127.0.0.1` using port `31080`

 ## Install